 If you own a HMO (House in Multiple Occupation) then slightly different rules and regulations apply.
 The vast majority of HMOs now require licensing from the local authority.
 The requirements differ slightly from council to council, however the vast majority of HMOs will now require a valid EICR (Electrical Installation Condition Report)

 (EIC) would also suffice, although the extent of work would have to cover a full rewire or new installation.

-So to summarise, the landlord electrical regulations are changing quite drastically in 2020.
+So to summarise, the landlord electrical regulations have changed quite drastically in the run up to 2022.

 We have written this guide to hopefully help clear the confusion up for landlords & agents!
 If you have any questions then please leave a comment below and I will do my best to answer for you!